ReactForAll/React-Course/Level_5/1. Understanding the Typescript’s Type System/SCRIPT.md

 Until now, we have been glancing through the use of types in TypeScript.
 We have used explicit type declarations and we have created interfaces that represent our data.
 Through the next two levels, we will find better depth in our understanding around types.

 First half, let's quickly recap through the most commonly used types in TypeScript.
+We have used these in our previous lessons and

 #### Primitive Data Types in Typescript
 The commonly used primitive data types available in Typescript as described in the [official documentation](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#the-primitives-string-number-and-boolean) are